Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Smart, loyal, excellent watchdog, excitable, can get lazy

 The Siberian Black Mouth Cur is a handsome hybrid dog bred from Siberian Husky and a Black Mouth Cur parents.
-Born to work as a herder and hunter, these mixed breed Cur dogs aren’t for the faint of heart.
-They make good family pets, but they need training and a firm yet loving hand to ensure that they can safely interact with other people and animals.
+Born to work as a herder and hunter1, these mixed breed Cur dogs aren’t for the faint of heart.
+They make good family pets but need training and a firm yet loving hand to ensure they can safely interact with other people and animals.
 Siberian Black Mouth Curs can weigh up to 75 pounds, and they’re typically active, so they need large fenced yards to spend time in.

-Although they’re quite active, these dogs are happy to spend time snuggling in the house with their family members, especially when it’s cold outside.
+Although they’re quite active, they’re happy to spend time snuggling in the house with their family members, especially when it’s cold outside.
 But if allowed to lounge around too much, the Siberian Black Mouth Cur can get lazy and gain weight when they’re older.
 There is more to learn about this amazing mixed breed.
-So, keep reading to find out what it would be like to own a Siberian Black Mouth Cur of your own.
+So, keep reading to find out what it would be like to own a Siberian Black Mouth Cur.

 Divider 1